Biggleswade Garden Community

 East of Biggleswade Garden Village was included in Homes England’s Garden Communities Programme in 2019, with 1,500 new homes currently approved for development.

-With our partners Homes England and Biggleswade Town Council, we're exploring options for a sustainable transport corridor to connect existing and new communities in eastern Biggleswade with key destinations in town such as the High Street, the train station and new transport interchange as well as providing access to the new facilities and open spaces developed as part of the east of Biggleswade.
+With our partners Homes England and Biggleswade Town Council, we are exploring options for a sustainable transport corridor to connect existing and new communities in eastern Biggleswade with key destinations in town such as the High Street, the train station, and the new transport interchange.
+It will also provide access to the new facilities and open spaces developed as part of the East of Biggleswade.

-We recognise the potential impact of this growth on the local transport networks.
-We are using the sustainable transport corridor as a pilot project to test new approaches to our streets and how we move around, giving more choices for travel beyond the use of cars.
-We would like to reduce car use to improve the quality of life, health and wellbeing of our communities.
+We recognise the potential impact of this growth on local transport networks.
+The sustainable transport corridor is being used as a pilot project to test new approaches to our streets and how we move around, giving more choices for travel beyond the use of cars.
+The aim is to reduce car use to improve the quality of life, health, and well-being of our communities.

 What is a garden village?

-Originally, garden villages were based on industry and employment, with developers looking to create well designed, healthy places and affordable homes.
-Today, the sample principles apply but in a modern-day context, seek to create vibrant, diverse and affordable communities with a range of housing and community facilities.
+Originally, garden villages were based on industry and employment, with developers focusing on creating well-designed, healthy places and affordable homes.
+Today, the same principles apply but in a modern context.
+The goal is to create vibrant, diverse, and affordable communities with a range of housing and community facilities.

 • high quality and healthy place